 - It’s a great character piece that then throws itself under a bus for a gore filled ending.

 The problem is you can’t actually disagree with any of these positions as you can see the reasoning for each.
 I loved Shiki.
-I fell in love with the characters and the community and the way the individual struggles play out even while the horror slowly consumes the village.
+I fell in love with the characters and the community of Sotoba and the way the individual struggles play out even while the horror slowly consumes the village.
 I feel there’s a lot we can take from this in terms of the way we all get too involved in our own individual problems and lose sight of the bigger picture, much to our detriment and the detriment of the world at large.

 Shiki has a really large cast.
 You have the elderly villagers who either sit gossiping at the bus stop or go about their jobs.
 You have the children and teens trudging to school or pursuing their individual dreams.
-You have the police, the council, the doctors, the tradesmen, the priests and on and on it goes.
+You have the police, the council, the doctor and his nurses, the tradesmen, the priests and on and on it goes.
 What I love is that despite the small amount of time devoted to these characters, they seem genuine.
 You feel like you could go to this village and meet these people.

 Natsuno shines as the teen dragged from the city by his parents.
 His only desire is to finish school and get into college so he can leave the village.
 His cold views and analysis of other characters regularly puts him on the wrong side of an argument but he is a fascinating character to watch, particularly in the latter half of the series.